-That's all for today, but stay tuned for more news and updates over the weekend!
+That's all for today, but stay tuned for more news as we enter the coming week!
 Thanks everyone!